JPBergsma/optimade-python-tools/docs/tutorial_trajectories.md

   * keys: The names of the different supported return formats.
   * values: An integer containing the maximum size of the response in megabytes.

+You can still adjust some of these parameters later if, for example, you want to add more database specific properties later on.
+The script in the next section however uses the information in this file to connect to mongoDB, so that information must be present before the next step can be executed.
 More parameters can be found by checking the `ServerConfig` class defined in `optimade.server.config.py`, which are useful if you already have a pre-existing database or want to customize the setup of the MongoDB database.